-Related Post – 2021 Las Vegas Buffets
+Related Post – The 15 Best All-You-Can-Eat Buffets In Las Vegas

 It is not hard to understand why casinos all over the country are hesitant to go back to pre-pandemic buffet operations.
 From a pure health perspective, buffets are more of a liability than traditional dining options.
 In addition, the proximity of guests waiting in lines, the handling of serving utensils by numerous patrons, and the sheer volume of customers are all concerning factors.

 “I think it’s going to be a long time before customers are willing to eat at buffets, where they’re grabbing food from pans that other people have been grabbing food from.”Caesars Entertainment’s CEO Thomas Reeg

 While buffets in New England stay closed, we are still grateful for the memoriesBuffets have been an essential part of the American food landscape, from those memorable family get-togethers to the quick break of good food before the next gambling session.